kartik481/campsite/README.md

     $ cd campsite

 ## Adding the Data to the database
-Use can you files in the seeds folder to seed the database inoder to get full functionality.
+Use the files in the seeds folder to seed the database inorder to get full functionality.
 Just run the following command:

     $ node seeds/index.js